tylly/project-4-mongoose-express/README.md

 - As a signed in user, I would like to create a new project.
 - As a signed in user, I would like to edit my existing project.
 - As a signed in user, I would like to delete my existing project.
 - As a signed in user, I would like to see all my developers profiles.
+- As a signed in user, I would like to see in detail one developer profile.
 - As a signed in user, I would like to create a new developer profile.
 - As a signed in user, I would like to edit my existing devloper profile.
 - As a signed in user, I would like to delete an existing developer profile.

 ### Stretch Goals
-TBD
+- likes
+- comments
+- project rating system
 &nbsp;
 &nbsp;
 ## Route Table